 For purposes of the special-purpose combined statements of cash flows, cash, cash equivalents and restricted cash and cash equivalents include working capital accounts invested in highly liquid instruments purchased with an original maturity of three months or less.
-Cash and cash equivalents include investments comprised of debt related reserves and state reserves.
+The restricted cash and cash equivalents include investments comprised of debt related reserves and state reserves.
 The following table provides a reconciliation of cash, cash equivalents and restricted cash and cash equivalents reported within the special-purpose combined balance sheets that sum to the total of the same such amounts reported in the special-purpose combined statements of cash flows.

-2023 2022 (In Thou usands) Cash and cash equivalents Cash and cash equivalents included in investments \$ 18,108 47,116 \$ 18,780 67,270 Total cash, cash equivalents and restricted cash and cash equivalents \$ 65,224 \$ 86,050
+2024 2023 ) Cash and cash equivalents Restricted cash and cash equivalents included in investments \$ 24,975 41,566 \$ 18,108 47,116 Total cash, cash equivalents and restricted cash and cash equivalents \$ 66,541 \$ 65,224